cedricrupb/cedricrupb.github.io/index.md

 # Welcome
-I am a researcher and PhD student in computer science at [Carl von Ossietzky Universität Oldenburg, Germany](https://uol.de/en/computingscience/groups/formal-methods/team/cedric-richter) from fall 2019 to spring 2025 (expected).
-I am part of the [Formal Methods](https://uol.de/en/computingscience/groups/formal-methods) group, and I am supervised by [Heike Wehrheim](https://uol.de/en/computingscience/groups/formal-methods/team/heike-wehrheim).
+I am a PostDoc at the Luxembourg University, Interdisciplinary Centre for Security, Reliability and Trust (SnT).
+Previously, I received my PhD in computer science at [Carl von Ossietzky Universität Oldenburg, Germany](https://uol.de/en/computingscience/groups/formal-methods/team/cedric-richter).
 My research focuses on building intelligent systems for finding bugs and for ensuring the correctness of code.

-I am currently on the academic job market, applying to PostDoc positions in fields related to AI4SE, Software Engineering and Formal Verification.
-Please take a look at my [CV](https://cedricrupb.github.io/RichterCV.pdf).
+Further information are available in my [CV](https://cedricrupb.github.io/RichterCV.pdf).

 ## Research